-Marie is a Senior Staff Attorney in the Public Benefits and LGBTQ Advocacy Units at Bronx Legal Services.
+Marie is a Supervising Attorney in the Public Benefits and LGBTQ Advocacy Units at Bronx Legal Services.
 The Public Benefits practice is focused on providing legal services to vulnerable low-income Bronx residents who need assistance obtaining, retaining, or increasing vital government benefits such as cash welfare, rental subsidies, WIC, and SNAP as well as public health insurance such as Medicare and Medicaid and home care services.
 The LGBTQ Advocacy practice provides comprehensive legal services to low-income LGBTQ people on a multitude of legal issues, such as immigration, divorce and custody, and name changes.
 Previously she was a Staff Attorney at NYLAG specializing in Medicaid and Medicare eligibility and services, emphasizing the needs of low-income people seeking long term care.
 She has also represented and coordinated services for children with severe medical conditions and/or developmental disabilities as a care manager at SKIP of New York.
 Marie graduated from Fordham Law School in 2011 as a Stein Scholar in Public Interest Law and Ethics and from Emory University in 2004 with a B.A. in Sociology.

 Tanya E.M.Wong, Esq. is the Project Director at Brooklyn Legal Services.
 She is an accomplished Public Interest attorney with over 20 years of direct client representation, litigation and policy advocacy experience in the area of Government Benefits, specializing in welfare rights and other anti-poverty/anti-hunger programs, such as SNAP and WIC.
 Ms. Wong has been the Director of Legal Services NYC’s Government Benefits practice since 2012 to present and has co-chaired Practising Law Institute’s annual Public Benefits program from 2013 to present.
 She participates in several work groups with the NYC Human Resources Administration and chairs Legal Services NYC’s Welfare Law Taskforce.
 Ms. Wong was the Director of the Justice Learning Center, LSNYC’s Continuing Legal Education training program, from 2013- 2014 and served as the Acting Project Director of Staten Island Legal Services from 2018 – 2019.
 Ms. Wong is a graduate of Harvard University and Northeastern University School of Law.